 Maggie Butler has enjoyed an extensive career as a retreat and workshop leader, therapist, educator, and coach.
 An award winning and published writer, Maggie is a certified Amherst Writers & Artists (AWA) workshop instructor and an AWA affiliate in both the US and Ireland.

 Marian Calabro says: “If it involves writing and editing, chances are I've done it.”
-Marian started her career in NYC as a promotion writer in the heyday of paperback publishing.
-She went on to write 17 nonfiction books, from the award-winning Perilous Journey of the Donner Party (Clarion/Houghton Mifflin) to the centennial history of The Clorox Company.
+Marian started her career in NYC as a promotion writer.
+She has written 17 nonfiction books, from the award-winning Perilous Journey of the Donner Party (Clarion/Houghton Mifflin) to the centennial history of The Clorox Company.
 She teaches business writing and email etiquette to staff at Columbia University.
-Marian cites her first AWA workshop with Pat Schneider in 2002 as a turning point in her life.
-After training as a leader in 2004, she began leading workshops at the Adult School of Montclair (NJ) and privately.
+Marian cites her first AWA workshop with Pat Schneider in 2002 as a turning point.
+She trained as a leader in 2004 and began leading workshops.
 She also began to send out her poetry and returned to playwriting for the first time since college.
-In gratitude, she co-edited an anthology of tributes to Pat, entitled Heart So Open, Soul So Wide, published on Amazon’s CreateSpace in 2013.
+In gratitude, she co-edited an anthology of tributes to Pat, entitled Heart So Open, Soul So Wide.
 A lifelong New Jerseyan, Marian blogs about creative writing and theater at www.mariancalabro.com.

 Genevieve E. Chandler, PhD, RN, a UMASS professor for over 25 years, is an award- winning teacher with undergrads to doctoral students.
-Certified as an AWA workshop leader in 1996, I am an internationally recognized leader in using writing to empower vulnerable populations with over 150 citations and a recipient of the 2011 Nancy Valentine Leadership award and the 2013 APNA National Research Award.
+Certified as an AWA workshop leader in 1996, she is an internationally recognized leader in using writing to empower vulnerable populations with over 150 citations and a recipient of the 2011 Nancy Valentine Leadership award and the 2013 APNA National Research Award.